crowdsecurity/crowdsec/docs/v1.X/docs/user_guide/network.md

 ## Prometheus -> Agents

- - If you're scrapping prometheus metrics from your agents or you local API, you need to allow inbound connections to `tcp/6060`
+ - If you're scrapping prometheus metrics from your agents or your local API, you need to allow inbound connections to `tcp/6060`